camiconsonni/sfdc-netzerocloud-cert/README.md

 ### Greenhouse Gas Emissions (GHG)

 The largest source of greenhouse gas (GHG) emissions comes from burning fossil fuels for electricity, heat, and transportation.

-> **Carbon footprint** - An individual or organization’s contribution to greenhouse gas emissions into the atmosphere.

 Primary greenhouse gases: